 OpenRules Decision Manager helps enterprises develop operational decision services for their decision-making business applications.
 The top-level architecture is shown on the above picture where a stateful decision-making application invokes stateless operational decision services.
 These services are based on business decision models usually created and maintained by business analysts in the Rules Repository using only familiar tools such as Excel (or Google Sheets) and a file manager.
 Tested decision models can be deployed on-premise or on cloud using the standard frameworks provided by major vendors.

-The above diagram explains how OpenRules Decision Manager helps customers to design, deploy, and execute Operational Decision Services.
+The following architectural diagram explains how OpenRules Decision Manager helps users to design, deploy, and execute Operational Decision Services:

 Implementation Steps.
 Business analysts (subject matter experts with no programming experience) use OpenRules to create, test, and maintain business decision models.
 They use their favorite tool (Excel or Google Sheets) as a rule editor to represent business logic in decision tables placed in Excel files distributed between different folders – see examples of business decision models here.
 They create test cases directly in Excel to make sure that their decision models are always operational.
 When business analysts click on the provided batch file “test.bat”, OpenRules internally converts an Excel-based model into highly efficient Java code and applies a highly powerful Decision Engine to execute it against the provided test cases.
 It produces decisions with detailed explanations.

 The development of operational decision models usually goes through 4 major steps presented on the picture above:

 Steps – .
 You start will a Problem Description in plain English following by creation of the Business Glossary and Test Cases with examples of inputs and expected results.
 After several iterations, you gain a good understanding of the business problem and move to the Step 3.